confidential-computing/governance/project-progression-policy.md

 2. Projects that are looking to create a lifecycle plan (maintainership succession, contributor programs, version planning, etc.)
 3. Projects that need more active support from the Consortium or TAC mentorship in order to reach their goals.

-**Expectations**

-Projects in the Incubation stage are generally expected to move out of the Incubation stage within two years.
-Depending on their growth plans, projects may cycle through Sandbox or Incubation stage as needed.

 **Acceptance Criteria**

 To be considered for Incubation stage, the project must meet the Sandbox requirements as well as the following: